 And that is the perfect segue.
 Now let’s talk about what to wear when we travel.

-And that’s about all I’ve got!
-I hope Mary’s travel tips are helpful, and my outfits give you some style inspiration for your summer travels.
-I’d love to hear from you if you have any packing tips to add or product recommendations.
+I hope these travel tips are helpful.
+I’d love to hear from you if you have any packing tips to add, or product recommendations.

 This post contains affiliate links.
 When you shop through my links, it helps support my business (at no additional cost to you) so thank you!